Saxe–Goldstein hypothesis: Development by Lynne Goldstein

 Saxe's eighth hypothesis was widely adopted and developed by processual archaeologists during the 1970s.
 Joseph Tainter used it in a study of a cemetery at Kaloko in Hawaii, where the community was made up of the inhabitants of four residential units.
 He argued, based on the hypothesis, that the unified nature of the cemetery reflected a unified identity shared between the inhabitants of different units.
-Lynne Goldstein, then a doctoral student at Northwestern University, wrote her own thesis on the hypothesis, re-analyzing Saxe's data and producing a study of 30 societies in relation to Hypothesis Eight.
+Lynne Goldstein, then a doctoral student in archaeology at Northwestern University, wrote her own thesis on the hypothesis, reanalyzing Saxe's data and producing a study of 30 societies in relation to Hypothesis Eight.
 (Note: Morris 1991.
 Goldstein's (unpublished) thesis is Goldstein 1976.)
-In a 1981 chapter, Goldstein agreed with Saxe that formal disposal areas for the dead generally occur in societies with social structures were organized around lineal descent, but disagreed that maintaining such areas was the only way for societies to express these social structures.
-She reframed the hypothesis as three related sub-hypotheses:
+In a 1981 chapter, Goldstein agreed with Saxe that formal disposal areas for the dead generally occur in societies with social structures organized around lineal descent.
+However, she further argued, against Saxe, that maintaining such areas was not an essential part of expressing these social structures.

+Goldstein reframed Saxe's single hypothesis as three related sub-hypotheses.
+Her reformulation made Hypothesis Eight a one-way argument: while formal disposal areas could be taken as evidence that corporate groups used claims of ancestry to claim control of restricted resources, it did not follow that a society that included such groups would always institute such disposal areas.
+Instead, different cultures may have different ways of legitimizing ancestral claims to resources, including through non-funerary symbols and rituals.
+Goldstein's formulation largely displaced that of Saxe, with the result that the overall idea became generally known as the Saxe–Goldstein hypothesis.

+Goldstein first hypothesised that corporate groups making claims based on ties to ancestors would express these through regular religious or ritual acts.
+She stated that these acts would be more prominent in societies where claims based on ancestors were more important, and that one form of such acts could be to maintain formal disposal areas: